Debragga

 For the rest of the dish:

-1. To a large oven-proof pan/pot that will fit into your oven, heat the oil and butter and when melted, add the bacon or salt pork.
+1. To a large oven-proof pan/pot that will fit into your oven, heat the oil and butter and when melted, add the GOS bacon.
 Saute until golden and remove with a slotted spoon to paper towels to drain.

 2. Reduce the heat a bit and add carrots and mushrooms, saute until slightly golden and remove to a clean bowl.